The exact cook time can vary. Read below for our tips!

 Searching for a delicious seafood appetizer?
 Frozen coconut shrimp in the air fryer might be for you!

-Easy to make and done in minutes, air fryer frozen coconut shrimp are crispy and golden brown on the outside with tender cooked shrimp on the inside.
+Easy to make and done in minutes, these coconut shrimp end up crispy and golden brown on the outside with tasty cooked shrimp on the inside.

-Snack on them yourself or serve as an appetizer – just don’t forget the dipping sauce!
+Snack on them yourself or serve them as an appetizer – just don’t forget the dipping sauce!

-- In some brands of frozen coconut shrimp, the shrimp are precooked.
+- In some brands of frozen coconut shrimp, the shrimp is precooked.
 In others, the shrimp may be raw.
-It’s important to know which version you have and cook them accordingly.
-Raw shrimp need to be cooked to an internal temperature of 165 degrees Fahrenheit.
+Know which version you have and cook them accordingly.
+Raw shrimp should be cooked to an internal temperature of 145 degrees Fahrenheit (63 degrees Celsius).

-- Most breaded coconut shrimp have oil in the coating so you don’t need to add any extra.
-Just open the package, toss ’em in the air fryer tray, and you’ll be snacking in minutes.
+- Most breaded coconut shrimp have oil in the coating, so you don’t need to add any extra.

 If you’re wondering how to cook frozen coconut shrimp in the air fryer, you can check out the process photos in this section.

-Some shrimp might be precooked but others are uncooked.
-In this case, make sure to fully cook them – the internal temperature needs to be 165 degrees Fahrenheit.
+Some shrimp might be precooked, but others are uncooked.
+In this case, make sure the internal temperature reaches 145 degrees Fahrenheit (63 degrees Celsius).

-Remove the shrimp and serve with dipping sauce like a sweet n’ sour sauce or a sweet red pepper jelly!
+Remove the shrimp and serve them with dipping sauce like a sweet n’ sour sauce or a sweet red pepper jelly.
+Enjoy!

 Storage Tips

-Air-fried frozen coconut shrimp are definitely best enjoyed hot.
-Any leftovers can be placed in a sealed container and stored in the fridge where they last for up to two days.
+These coconut shrimp are definitely best enjoyed fresh out of the air fryer.
+If you have leftovers, store them in a sealed container in the fridge for up to two days.

-You can either eat the leftovers cold or reheat them in the microwave (might get softer) or air fryer.
+You can either eat the leftovers cold or reheat them in the air fryer.

 Related Recipes

-Looking for more seafood-based appetizers can make in the air fryer?
+Looking for more seafood-based appetizers to make in the air fryer?
 Check out these other air fryer appetizer recipes:

 - Air Fryer Frozen Fish Sticks